Follow the 3Ws and do your Daily Health Check before leaving your residence hall or coming to campus.

-iASE Programs occurring over Spring Break allow you the opportunity to explore and serve alongside an international community.
-Programs vary in cost but provide the same components of service, learning, and exploration that you find on the other alternative service experience programs.
+iASE Programs occurring over Spring Break, March 7th-14th, allow you the opportunity to explore and serve alongside an international community.
+Programs vary in cost but provide the same components of service, learning, and exploration that you find on the other Alternative Service Experience programs.

 - All iASE Spring programs are 1 credit hour International Service-Learning courses